lostintangent/gistpad/README.md

 In addition to managing gists, GistPad also allows you to create and edit GitHub repos without needing to clone anything locally.
 To get started, run the `GistPad: Manage Repository` command, and specify/select the name of the repo you'd like to start managing.
 If you want to create a new repo, then select the `Create new repo` or `Create new private repo` options, then specify the name of the repo.

 After running this command, you'll see a new `Repositories` tree in the `GistPad` tab, which displays the selected repo(s).
-From here, you can add/edit/delete/rename files, and behind the scenes, your edits will be translated into commits on the respective repo.
+From here, you can add/upload/edit/delete/rename files, and behind the scenes, your edits will be translated into commits on the respective repo.
 GistPad will automatically keep your data in sync with GitHub, so you never have to think about pushing or pulling.
 You can just focus on editing 🚀

 <img width="250px" src="https://user-images.githubusercontent.com/116461/87234682-46dbcd00-c388-11ea-9c57-6ce0e8c3105a.png" />

 > Note: Once you're managing at least one repository, you can create/manage new repositories by clicking the `+` icon in the toolbar of the `Repositories` tree.

+### Directories

+In order to create new directories, simply add a new file and include the directory names in the specified file's path (e.g. `foo/bar/baz.md`).
+GistPad will then create any necessary directories as part of the file creation process.
+Furthermore, if you want to move a file from one directory to another, simply right-click the file in the `Repositories` tree, select `Rename File`, and then specify the new directory name in the file's path.

 ### Repo Templates